Nathaniel North: Later career and death

 It was not until 1707 that North joined John Halsey as quartermaster on the brigantine Charles.
 During this period two British ships were captured, one of which Halsey took for himself and returned to Madagascar, leaving North in command of the Charles.
 This proved to be short-lived, as the Charles ran aground shortly after.
 North then returned to Madagascar and lived with the King of Maratan.
 In 1709 North returned to Ambonavoula where he traded with Mauritius and occasionally acquired slaves from Johanna.
-At some period after this, during a native conflict he was captured and later murdered by the opposing natives.
+At some period after this, during a native conflict he was reportedly captured and later murdered by the opposing natives.

+While some historians claim North never existed, as his story is mostly known from the factually questionable 1724 General History of the Pyrates, witness accounts do survive describing his piracy.
+A 1708 letter from the English settlement at Fort St. George, India describes how North lost the Charles, having "lost all his Anchors and Cables amongst the Maldiva Islands, and was obliged to run the Briggantine ashore at Maratan."
+The writer had been captured by the pirates and noted, "we had been very secure had either White lived, or North their Quartermaster been there."